kellnerd/cueshit/README.md

 ## Supported Formats

 Not all formats are supported as both input and output format (currently).
+You can read the documentation for all formats inside their [modules](https://deno.land/x/cueshit/format).

 ```
 ID           Name                                             Input  Output